tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-Microsoft-Azure-Storage-SDK-for-Java.md

 ```

- The following is a sample of the log messages that slf4j-simple writes to the console:
+ The following example shows the log messages that slf4j-simple writes to the console:

 ```
 [main] INFO ROOT - {ceba5ec6...}: {Starting operation.}